 Students will have enjoyed studying Higher tier Mathematics GCSE.
 Whilst an A/A Grade is recommended, enjoyment is important as well as attainment in the subject.
-To be successful in A Level Mathematics independent study is vital; it is expected that students will be fully committed to spending time frequently practising Maths outside of lessons.
+To be successful in A Level Mathematics independent study is vital; it is expected that students will be fully committed to spending time frequently undertaking Mathematics practice outside of lessons.